projectatomic/atomic-site/source/docs/docker-building-images.md

 The administrator may decide that building interactively is tedious and error-prone.
 Instead the administrator could create a Dockerfile that layers on the Apache Web server and the web site content in one build.

 A good practice is to make a sub-directory with a related name and create a Dockerfile in that directory.
-E.g. a directory called mongo may contain a Dockerfile for a MongoDB image, or a directory called httpd may container an Dockerfile for an Apache web server.
+E.g. a directory called mongo may contain a Dockerfile for a MongoDB image, or a directory called httpd may contain a Dockerfile for an Apache web server.
 Copy or create all other content that you wish to add to the image into the new directory.
 Keep in mind that the ADD directive context is relative to this new directory.

     # mkdir httpd
     # cp mysite.tar httpd/